 Responses of marine mammals and fish to underwater sound have been studied and reported within scientific literature over many years with threshold criteria developed and revised for a number of species and groups of species.
-Thresholds are usually proposed in terms of one or more different sound
+Thresholds are usually proposed in terms of one or more different sound level metrics (SPL and SEL) and for different levels of potential impact ranging from mortality, physical injury and hearing impairment through to behavioural reactions denoted by changes in feeding, breeding, respiration or patterns of movement.

-&lt;sup>32 Insufficient vessels of the same or similar class have been categorised based on sound level measurements, hence any detailed relationship between sound emissions and size of vessel is not known.
+32 Insufficient vessels of the same or similar class have been categorised based on sound level measurements, hence any detailed relationship between sound emissions and size of vessel is not known.